elixir-nx/axon/README.md

 ## Integration with other platforms

-See [Ortex](https://github.com/elixir-nx/ortex) which provides full-blown compatibility with the ONNX format via ONNX Runtime bindings.
+See [Ortex](https://github.com/elixir-nx/ortex) which provides full-blown compatibility for running ONNX models via ONNX Runtime bindings.
 Alternatively, see [AxonONNX](https://github.com/elixir-nx/axon_onnx) to convert ONNX models to Axon models whenever possible to achieve better integration with Nx.

 ## Sponsors